YugabyteDB-Samples/yb-workload-simulator/README.md

 ![image](https://user-images.githubusercontent.com/78859174/196458425-88c0951f-c17e-41bb-98ec-d1fba7983128.png)

-Navigate to localhost:8080 and you will see or the IP of the machine you are using:
+Navigate to <http://localhost:8080> and you will see the IP address of the machine you are using:

 ![image](https://user-images.githubusercontent.com/78859174/196458637-30acf3d6-7fed-49f1-a64e-f38447acc975.png)